3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning: Experiments

 \textbf{Metrics.} GOAT-Bench employs the Success Rate and Success weighted by Path Length (SPL), similar to A-EQA dataset.
 A navigation task is deemed success if the agent's final location is within 1 meter from the navigation goal.
 SPL is the success score weighted by exploration distances.

-\textbf{Baselines.} Similar to the experiments in A-EQA, we compare SnapMem with Explore-EQA~\citep{ren2024explore} and ConceptGraph~\citep{conceptgraph} baselines.
+\textbf{Baselines.} Similar to the experiments in A-EQA, we compare 3D-Mem with Explore-EQA~\citep{ren2024explore} and ConceptGraph~\citep{conceptgraph} baselines.
 Due to implementation differences in Explore-EQA, we introduce an additional success criterion for this baseline: a subtask is considered successful if the target object is visible in the final observation.
 This extra criterion leverages ground truth grounding, thereby enhancing the baseline's capability.
-To demonstrate the effectiveness of SnapMem's lifelong memory, we include another baseline (SnapMem w/o memory) in which we clear the constructed scene graph after each subtask.
+To demonstrate the effectiveness of 3D-Mem's lifelong memory, we include another baseline (3D-Mem w/o memory) in which we clear the constructed scene graph after each subtask.
 We also directly include baselines implemented in GOAT-Bench.
 However, these baselines are simple RNN-based models trained via reinforcement learning, which causes their performance to lag behind the baselines we implemented.

-\textbf{Analysis.} As shown in Table~\ref{tab:goat-bench}, SnapMem achieves the highest scores compared to previous methods in both accuracy and efficiency.
-Our major observations are as follows: 1) Even though GOAT-Bench is an object-based navigation benchmark, which is well-suited for ConceptGraph settings, SnapMem still outperforms ConceptGraph w/ frontier snapshots.
-This can be attributed to the snapshot-based representation, which captures more comprehensive information, making it easier to match with the diverse descriptions in GOAT-Bench.
-2) When compared with the original SnapMem, the performance of SnapMem w/o memory declines for both GPT-4o and LLaVA-7B models, particularly in efficiency (SPL), indicating that SnapMem is beneficial as a memory system for lifelong learning.
+\textbf{Analysis.} As shown in Table~\ref{tab:goat-bench}, 3D-Mem achieves the highest scores compared to previous methods in both accuracy and efficiency.
+Our major observations are as follows: 1) Even though GOAT-Bench is an object-based navigation benchmark, which is well-suited for ConceptGraph settings, 3D-Mem still outperforms ConceptGraph w/ frontier snapshots.
+This can be attributed 3D-Mem's multi-view images representation, which captures more comprehensive information, making it easier to match with the diverse descriptions in GOAT-Bench.
+2) When compared with the original 3D-Mem, the performance of 3D-Mem w/o memory declines for both GPT-4o and LLaVA-7B models, particularly in efficiency (SPL), indicating that 3D-Mem is beneficial as a memory system for lifelong learning.
 3) Explore-EQA, which uses a traditional value map for each subtask to indicate regions of interest, also performs worse, as it lacks the mechanism to memorize information in explored regions.
-4) In terms of efficiency, after each episode, SnapMem generates an average of 16.58 memory snapshots from 91.37 egocentric observations, and after prefiltering with $K=10$, only 4.66 memory snapshots are kept for each query.
+4) In terms of efficiency, after each episode, 3D-Mem generates an average of 16.58 memory snapshots from 91.37 egocentric observations, and after prefiltering with $K=10$, only 4.66 memory snapshots are kept for each query.